DrRoach/DynamicImage/README.md

 `exceptions` - Parameter to set whether or not you wish for exceptions to be thrown by the script.
 The default value is `false` so if you want exceptions to be thrown then you must set this to `true` when creating the object.

+`validate_image` - Flag to indicate whether or not you want to check for the requested images' existance before looking to see if the image exists in cache.
+This means that if the image gets updated after it's been saved to cache then the image wont be regenerated.
+By default this is set to `true`.

 ### Example AJAX request to load an image from a seperate domain

 Request URL